goldsky-io/docs-v1/src/pages/subgraphs/instant-subgraphs.md

 Deployed subgraph API: https://api.goldsky.com/api/public/project_cl6whoglq00050iyl9jnqc0o3/subgraphs/goldsky-mainnet/v1.0.0/gn
 ```

 That's it!
-You can now query your subgraph at the provided link(s) or watch the indexing progress and other information at [app.goldsky.com/dashboard/subgraphs](https://app.goldsky.com/dashboard/subgraphs).
+You can now query your subgraph at the provided link(s) or watch the subgraph indexing progress and other information at [app.goldsky.com/dashboard/subgraphs](https://app.goldsky.com/dashboard/subgraphs).